manueltoscanoferrera/BPMN-audit-mediator-for-WSO2-ESB/README.md

 ##  Works done
   * Definition of XML, using as a basis BPMN.
 See businessProcessAudit.xsd for a description of xml
-  * Creating a mediator in wso2, to facilitate the generation of XML audit within the ESB, Project AuditMediator
+  * Created a mediator for wso2 esb, to facilitate the generation of XML audit within the ESB, Project AuditMediator

 ## Future works